How to Deal with Hiking Blisters

 Wrapping the area of your foot with a few layers of duct tape will reduce friction between your boot and foot.

-It’s a good idea to add an antibiotic ointment, as well as a bandage, before wrapping the hot spot if the skin is raw and red.
+It’s a good idea to add an antibiotic ointment before wrapping the hot spot if the skin is raw and red.
 Never tape over your toes unless they are also rubbing against your boots.

 Treating Small Blisters on the Trail